Adolis García Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.92).
+- The Guardians have a 3.90 team ERA that ranks ninth among all MLB pitching staffs.

-- Williams gets the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- Bibee makes the start for the Guardians, his 14th of the season.
+He is 5-2 with a 3.34 ERA and 71 strikeouts through 70 2/3 innings pitched.

-- His most recent time out came on Saturday against the Kansas City Royals, when the righty went 5 2/3 innings, surrendering three earned runs while giving up eight hits.
+- The right-hander's most recent appearance was on Thursday, July 6 against the Kansas City Royals, when he threw five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.